pgspider/sqlite_fdw/README.md

 Identifier case handling
 ------------------------

-PostgreSQL folds identifiers to lower case by default, SQLite is case insensetive by default and doesn't differ uppercase and lowercase ASCII base latin letters.
+PostgreSQL folds identifiers to lower case by default, SQLite is case insensitive by default and doesn't differ uppercase and lowercase ASCII base latin letters.
 It's important to be aware of potential issues with table and column names.